vgangala10/real-time-user-streaming-pipeline/README.md

 # Real-Time User Streaming Pipeline

-This project is a real-time user streaming pipeline designed to process and analyze streaming data efficiently.
-The pipeline utilizes Apache Spark for real-time data processing and Docker for containerization.
+The Real-Time User Streaming Pipeline is designed to handle high-velocity data streams, process the data in real-time, and store the results for further analysis.
+The pipeline architecture consists of:

+- **Apache Kafka**: Used for real-time data streaming.
+- **Apache Airflow**: Orchestrates the workflow, scheduling tasks to manage the flow of data to Kafka
+- **Apache Spark**: Utilized for real-time data processing.
+- **Apache Cassandra**: A highly scalable NoSQL database for storing processed data.
+- **Docker**: Containerizing entire data engineering setup with Docker

 ## Installation